zendframework/modules.zendframework.com/README.md

-ZFModules.com
+modules.zendframework.com
 =============
 Version 0.0.1

 Introduction
 ------------
-ZFModules.com will be a community site for publishing and sharing Zend Framework modules.
+This site will eventually be a community site for publishing and sharing Zend Framework modules.

 Deployment
 ----------